WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 Nonlinear Settings
 """"""""""""""""""""""""""""""
 **simu.nlHydro**  -
-The nonlinear hydrodynamics option can be used by setting :code:`simu.nlHydro = 2` or :code:`simu.nlHydro = 1` in your WEC-Sim input file.
-Typically, :code:`simu.nlHydro = 2` is recommended if nonlinear buoyancy and Froude-Krylov effects need to be used.
-Note that :code:`simu.nlHydro = 1` only considers the nonlinear hydrostatic and Froude-Krylov wave excitations based on the body position and mean wave elevation.
+The nonlinear hydrodynamics option can be used with the parameter: :code:`simu.nlHydro` in your WEC-Sim input file.
+When any of the three nonlinear options (below) are used, WEC-Sim integrates the wave pressure over the surface of the body, resulting in more accurate buoyancy and Froude-Krylov force calculations.

+	**Option 1.** :code:`simu.nlHydro = 1` This option integrates the pressure due to the mean wave elevation and the instantaneous body position.

+	**Option 2.** :code:`simu.nlHydro = 2` This option integrates the pressure due to the instantaneous wave elevation and the instantaneous body position.
+This option is recommended if nonlinear effects need to be considered.

+	**Option 3.** :code:`simu.nlHydro = 3` This option calculates the nonlinear Froude-Krylov force directly from a BEM result.
+This requires additional output files from the BEM code (.3fk and .3sc files for WAMIT, and DiffractionForce.tec and FKForce.tec files for NEMOH).

 **simu.dtNL** -
 An option available to reduce the nonlinear simulation time is to specify a nonlinear time step, :code:`simu.dtNL=N*simu.dt`, where N is number of increment steps.
 The nonlinear time step specifies the interval at which the nonlinear hydrodynamic forces are calculated.
 As the ratio of the nonlinear to system time step increases, the computation time is reduced, again, at the expense of the simulation accuracy.

 ..
 Note::
 	WEC-Sim's nonlinear buoyancy and Froude-Krylov wave excitation option may be used for regular or irregular waves but not with user-defined irregular waves.

 STL File Generation